srdncbedo/F0.1/README.md

 # F0.1
-An F1 toy car made out of deodorant can
+An F1 toy car made out of deodorant can which can be controlled by phone using dabble.